gesellkammer/maelzel/docs/configkeys.rst

 quant.minBeatFractionAcrossBeats:
     | Default: **0.5**  -- ``float``
-    | *when merging durations across beats, a merged totalDuration cannot be smaller than this totalDuration.
+    | *when merging durations across beats, a merged duration cannot be smaller than this duration.
 This is to prevent joining durations across beats which might result in high rhythmic complexity*

 .. _config_quant_nestedtuplets: